How to Make an Organza Boa

 I decided I wanted an organza boa to go with my green costume but the ones in Taurus have raw edges and are a bit scratchy.
 I saw another performer’s boa the other week that was made from tubes so it was all soft and bunchy (is that even a word?) and thought that was a better way to make it and that I could just do it myself.
 I couldn’t find any decent how-to tutorials on the web so here is the way I went about it!

-Thankfully I am immensely talented in using MS Paint, so have drawn some highly accurate, to-scale drawings to help you understand what I am describing and what is shown in the photos.
+Thankfully I am an immensely talented artist, so have drawn some highly accurate, to-scale cross-section drawings to help you understand what I am describing and what is shown in the photos.
 The red lines are the stitching lines.
+The pink and green highlighted lines show the separate ‘tubes’ of organza.

 Step 1: I bought 6m of 150cm wide organza and tore it into 4 long strips – 2x 50cm wide and 2x 25cm wide.
 NB if you want a fuller boa these strips need to be wider, so you will need double the length of fabric unless you magically come across fabric significantly wider than 150cm.

 Step 2: Fold one of the thinner pieces in half and pin it inside the folded wider piece (you will do this step twice).
 Sew up the entire length of both halves.
-Turn inside out once sewn.
+Turn inside out once sewn so the raw edges are inside.